OlayinkaJames01/OlayinkaJames01/README.md

 <!-- <summary><strong>About Me</strong></summary> -->
 ### About Me

-I'm <strong>James Olayinka</strong> an industrial and systems engineer with interest in optimization leveraging <strong>Data and Analytics</strong> in a bid to create or innovate viable <strong>processes and operations</strong>.
-I have experienced working in Technology, Financial Services, FMCG, EdTech and Diversified Business Interest Corporations
+I'm <strong>James Olayinka</strong> an industrial and systems engineer with interest in operations and process optimization leveraging <strong>Data and Analytics</strong> in a bid to create or innovate <strong>viable systems</strong>.
+I have experience working in diverse industries which includes - Technology, Financial Services, FMCG, EdTech and Diversified Business Interest Corporations

 In my free time, you can often find me coding, learning new stuff, and honing my skills on various areas including.
 I also love working with different technologies & platforms and my current favorites ones are: